-4.5.2 Autoencoded Meta-Embeddings
+4.3.2 Autoencoded Meta-Embeddings

 In Tikhomirov and Loukachevitch [2021] the authors use two variants of autoencoders for the generation of meta-embeddings: Concatenated Autoencoded Meta-Embeddings (CAEME) and Averaged Autoencoded Meta-Embeddings (AAEME) from Bollegala and Bao [2018].
-They have shown good results on the task of evaluating lexical similarity.
-However, they have never been applied before that to Taxonomy Enrichment.
+The authors apply meta-embeddings for the first time for the Taxonomy Enrichment task.